ClaudineHandali/power-outages-project/README.md

 We also addressed implausible 0 values in key outcome variables — `OUTAGE.DURATION`, `CUSTOMERS.AFFECTED`, and `DEMAND.LOSS.MW` — treating them as missing data by replacing them with `np.nan`.

-Lastly, We created a new column called `URBAN` by combining `POPPCT_URBAN`, `POPDEN_URBAN`, and `AREAPCT_URBAN`.
+Then, We created a new column called `URBAN` by combining `POPPCT_URBAN`, `POPDEN_URBAN`, and `AREAPCT_URBAN`.
 This new feature summarizes the extent and density of urbanization in each state to support downstream analysis.

+Lastly, to prepare the <code>'CAUSE.CATEGORY.DETAIL'</code> column for analysis, I first standardized the text by stripping whitespace, converting all entries to lowercase, and ensuring that missing values were correctly treated as <code>np.nan</code>.
+Then, I unified variations of similar labels (e.g., <code>' coal'</code> to <code>'coal'</code>, <code>'snow/ice storm'</code> to <code>'snow/ice'</code>, <code>'wind/rain'</code> to <code>'wind'</code>) to reduce redundancy and improve consistency.
+This cleaning process ensures the data is more accurate and ready for grouping and statistical comparison.

 With these transformations, the dataset was clean, consistent, and ready for analysis.